 We are constantly adapting the organizational structure of our purchasing department to the changing conditions on the market.
-We organize procurement in our Scent & Care and Flavor & Nutrition segments in a decentralized manner in order to manage purchasing processes in a more targeted manner and to continually optimize the supply chain.
+Procurement at Symrise is organized in a decentralized manner in our segments Scent & Care, Flavor and Nutrition.
+This way we can manage purchasing processes in a more targeted manner and continually optimize the supply chain.